 Cement absorbs CO2 emissions from the atmosphere

-According to Davis, “It sounds counterintuitive, but it’s true.
+According to Davis, “it sounds counterintuitive, but it’s true.
 The cement poured around the world since 1930 has taken up a substantial portion of the CO2 released when it was initially produced.”

-It is estimated that over 76 billion tons of cement were produced worldwide from 1930 to 2013, releasing a total of 38.2 gigatons of CO2 into the atmosphere.
+It is estimated that over 76 billion tons of cement were produced worldwide from 1930 to 2013, releasing a total of 38.2 gigatons of CO2 were released into the atmosphere.
 However, the team concluded that 43% of those emissions were gradually reabsorbed.

-According to Davis, “Cement has gotten a lot of attention for its sizable contribution to global climate change, but this research reinforces that the leading culprit continues to be fossil fuel burning.”
+According to Davis, “cement has gotten a lot of attention for its sizable contribution to global climate change, but this research reinforces that the leading culprit continues to be fossil fuel burning.”